TechnologyConversations/TechnologyConversationsBdd/README.md

 Functional Tests
 ----------------

-Directory where chromedriver and IEDriverServer are located must be in the system path.
+Directory where PhantomJS, ChromeDriver and IEDriverServer are located must be in the system path.